 The statistic for this is impressive – 88% of surveyed millennials would be more likely to do business with a company from whom they received a promotional product.

 Studies have shown that almost every single millennial has received a promotional product in their life – approximately 30% have received between one and five promotional products in the last six months.

 So why does promotional product marketing do so well with this demographic?

 Standing out in an ever increasing and connected population is difficult.
-So if an individual is gifted something that speaks to their personality and helps them express their individuality, they’re sure to incorporate it into their lives.
+So if your brand gifts an individual something that speaks to their personality and helps them express their individuality, they’re sure to incorporate it into their lives.

-In our first paragraph we stated that $4.3 billion is spent on employee relations and gift-type products.
-In 2017, the largest percentage of promotional products sold were used for employee relations at 18.5%.
+Above we stated that brands spend $4.3 billion on employee relations and gift-type products.
+In 2017, the largest percentage (18.5%) of promotional products sold were used for employee relations.
 Business gifts were third, at 12.7%.
-That sum and consistent investment in internal promotions must indicate some correlation between employee gifts and staff engagement.
+That sum and consistent investment in internal promotions indicates a correlation between employee gifts and staff engagement.

-Showing you value their work and contributions to your business through corporate gifting is an effective way to retain great staff.
-PPAI found that 57% of the US workforce would stay with a company that provide promotional products to their employees.
-This figure is even more significant when considering the 1980 – 2000 age group.
+Showing you value their work and contributions through corporate gifting is an effective way to retain great staff.
+PPAI found that 57% of the US workforce would stay with a company that provides promotional products to their employees.
+This figure is even more significant considering the 1980 – 2000 age group.
 Millennials, who make up a significant portion of the workforce, are shown to only stay with a company for two to five years before moving on to a different opportunity.
-Staff retention and engagement then, is shown to be improved with corporate gifting.

 It is clear, then, that the key to staff retention and engagement is employee gifts.